A One Week Scotland Road Trip: 7 Day Itinerary

 Day 3: Glencoe & Fort William

-Known as the “Outdoor Capital of the Highlands,” Glencoe is a place where history, legend and and natural beauty converge.
+Known as the “Outdoor Capital of the Highlands,” Glencoe is a place where history, legend and natural beauty converge.
 Glencoe is a valley of dramatic peaks, like the Three Sisters, misty ridge lines and sweeping landscapes that feel almost otherworldly - somehow epic and serene.
 It is the kind of place that takes your breath away - the rugged intense part of SABLE, fABLE turned into scenery.

 Three Sisters of Glencoe